larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/project1.md

 local_irq_restore(flags);
 {% endhighlight %}
 `local_irq_save` saves the current processor state and disables interrupts, `local_irq_restore` restores the processor state, including enabling interrupts.
-You can find the definition of these two macro’s (that is why it works with the flags parameter directly) in the file **include/linux/irqflags.h** and you can read a bit more here: [https://litux.nl/mirror/kerneldevelopment/0672327201/ch06lev1sec7.html]
+You can find the definition of these two macro’s (that is why it works with the flags parameter directly) in the file **include/linux/irqflags.h** and you can read a bit more (here)[https://litux.nl/mirror/kerneldevelopment/0672327201/ch06lev1sec7.html].

 Later in the course you will learn how this could be done in a smarter way, e.g., by using semaphores.
 For more information, have a look at [Documentation/cli-sti-removal.txt](https://lwn.net/Articles/5512/).

-### Report / Submission
-The report must be short and precise (maximum 10 pages, English language, without source code).
-Please follow the rules for Scientific Writing.
-Remember that you must prove that you have understood the problems and solutions.

-The clear and well-structured report must include the following:

-* A small introduction.
-* A description of the design decisions you have made.
-    - This section should also answer what would happen if multiple processes simultaneously want to access the message box.
-* A description of your implementation.
-Here, it is fine to use snippets of interesting code, where you explain what you have done.
-* A description of the tests you have made and the motivation for these.
-The tests must be able to verify that your solution works correctly with both valid and invalid call parameters.
-* A small conclusion.

-The source code (files you have edited), you should put in the appendix (and that does not count as the 10 pages).

-For submitting the report, the sources, and the desktop session, proceed as follows: Create the following directory structure

-{% highlight C %}
-assignment1/
-assignment1/report/
-assignment1/sources/
-{% endhighlight %}

-Put your report, sources, and video in the corresponding directory.
-The sources should not include the source code of the complete Linux kernel, but only the files you changed and those files you added.
-The report direcory and the sources directory should not contain more than 10MB of data.
-If this constraint is not fulfilled the submission will be not considered.

-Package and compress with the directory with zip -r assignment1 assignment1.
-Submit the created zip file in itslearning.

-As this project is quite resource consuming, please take care, that you clean up your home directory and that you remove unneeded files as soon as possible.

-### Frequently Asked Questions (FAQ)